 Chris and his wife, Maurissa, knew northwest Florida was where they wanted to live and start a family... putting them close to his parents in South Walton and his in-laws in Southwest Georgia.
 Since moving here they had a son, Charlie in 2013 and then a daughter, Lilah, in 2019.

-Chris has more than 15 years of experience.
+Chris has more than 20 years of experience.
 His career has taken him across the Peach State… from Albany, to Macon, and finally Atlanta.
 A graduate of Florida State University’s renowned meteorology program he also has the Seal of Approval from the National Weather Association and is recognized as being a Certified Broadcast Meteorologist by the American Meteorological Society.
 Chris was the first meteorologist in northwest Florida to hold that distinction.
-His co-worker, Jim Loznicka, is now the only other.

 In his spare time you can find Chris staying active and enjoying the beaches of the Emerald Coast.
-He is a member of the P.O.E.T.S. of South Walton, enjoys Crossfit, and is on the board of directors for the Panama City Area Seminole Club.
+He enjoys Crossfit and is on the board of directors for the Panama City Area Seminole Club.
 A little known fact is that he is also an ordained minister and performs many beach weddings.